palantirnet/federated-search-react/README.md

 Create a `src/.env.local.js` configuration file.

 You can copy the [src/.env.local.js.example](src/.env.local.js.example) example and edit the values provided.

+### Start the development server

+Run `yarn start` from the repo root to run the app in development mode.

+It should automatically open http://localhost:3000 in a browser.

+The page will automatically reload if you make changes to the code.

+You will see the build errors and lint warnings in the console.

+## Local testing

+When you run the start script `yarn start`, code quality (linting) tests are automatically run and feedback is provided in the terminal.

 If you are using this app with Drupal, enable CORS support in `services.yml`:
 ```